Lavrion Fish Market

 The Hellenic Mining Company constructed the Fish Market in 1885 behind the main street and central square of Lavrion.
 Forming a ‘U’ shape, the market features three entrances leading to an open, paved area for the market and a fountain.

 Designed by Ernst Ziller, the area quickly became known as Ziller’s Market, and is a distinguished example of neoclassical architecture.
-Although the complex still operates as a fish and meat market, it also features traditional snack and ouzo bars.
+Although the complex still operates as a fish and meat market, it also features traditional meze tavernas and ouzo bars.